open-neuromorphic/open-neuromorphic.github.io/content/about/_index.md

 ## Our Journey & Vision

-Open Neuromorphic (ONM) began as a spark – a collective of **open-source** enthusiasts from academia, industry, and individual contributors passionate about advancing neuromorphic computing.
+Open Neuromorphic (ONM) began as a spark – a collective of **open source** enthusiasts from academia, industry, and individual contributors passionate about advancing neuromorphic computing.
 What started as a loose network of collaborators, many of whom had never met in person, has blossomed into a vibrant global community.

 > Our shared passion is for building, sharing, and learning about tools and technologies that propel the neuromorphic field forward.
 We believe in the power of open collaboration and shared ownership of this vision.